 We are further interested in whether these or other simple measures can be useful in predicting the performance of an evolutionary search technique on a noisy landscape.
 In particular, it would be most useful to be able to choose the number of times a noisy function should be evaluated and averaged, to enable a search mechanism to reach very good locations in the space with as few function evaluations as possible.
-Specifically, we ran experiments at varying noise levels to determine the number of evaluations required by stochastic hill climbers (that restart when stuck) to reach an average fitness value that is in the best 0.0001% of the landscape.
+Specifically, we ran experiments at varying noise levels to determine the number of evaluations required by a stochastic hill climber to reach an average fitness value that is in the best 0.0001% of the landscape.
 These numbers of evaluations are then scaled by the number of times the function would need to be evaluated to reach their respective noise levels.
+The pseudocode for the simple randommutation hill climbing algorithm is given in Table 1.

-The noise level (standard deviation of noise) for which the search progresses most rapidly is denoted σ{ideal} (which will vary for each landscape).
+The noise level (standard deviation of noise) for which the search progresses most rapidly is denoted $\sigma{ideal}$ (which will vary for each landscape).
 See Figure 5 for an illustration of this process.

-We considered four heuristic methods for using a landscape's ε distribution to predict σ{ideal} and compared the number of evaluations required by the hill climber at each method's predicted σ{ideal} to those required at the true σ{ideal} .
+We considered four heuristic methods for using a landscape's $\epsilon$ -distribution to predict $\sigma{ideal}$ and compared the